winder1991/Springboard/README.md

 -- Capstone-Visualization
 This is the visualization step for capstone project.
 It explores the plot of building energy in a year It also investigated the relationship among humidity, temperature and energy.

+--mec-16.4.1-anomaly-detection-mini-project
+Anomaly detection practice.
+Tried with 3-sigma outlier detection, and then with isolation forest in sklearn.
+Then with pyod lib, tried CBLOF, isolation forest and autoencoder on multivariate anomaly detection.